manhbq/Data_analytics_loan_default_final/README.md

 OVERVIEWS:
 1. About the dataset:
 1.1.
-This is a dataset about lending operation of a bank in India (source: Kaggle.com) 1.2.
+This is a dataset about lending operation of a bank in India in 2019 (source: Kaggle.com) 1.2.
 The dataset (after cleaning) includes 45915 rows and 34 columns (25 dimensions and 9 measures)

 2. How the raw dataset is cleaned: